How Do Capital Gains Affect the Home Selling Process?

 Do Capital Gains Affect My Ability to Sell a Home?

-Capital gains taxes can increase tax liability at the end of the year in which the home is sold, but they should not impede a seller's ability to actually sell the home, whether the residence is in Litchfield Beach or any other part of the United States.
+Capital gains on a primary residence can increase tax liability at the end of the year in which the home is sold, but they should not impede a seller's ability to actually sell the home, whether the residence is in Litchfield Beach or any other part of the United States.
 If having to sell a home before having owned it for two years, sellers should factor in what the expected tax liability is to be while preparing to sell.
 Essentially, sellers have to pay taxes on the capital gains proportional to the time spent in the home.
 For example, if a seller lived in the home for 18 months, they may be able to exclude 75 percent of the capital gains up to the stated limits, since you lived in the home for 75 percent of the minimum qualification for exclusion.

 Should I Consider Capital Gains Tax Liability Before Listing a Home?